 Many individuals who are eligible for VA benefits are unaware of their veteran status.
 It is a common misconception that one must have been in combat or retired from the military to qualify for VA benefits.
 In reality, eligibility for VA benefits is not limited to these specific circumstances.

-To qualify for VA benefits, a claimant [must be] a 'veteran.'"
-Cropper v.
-Brown, 6 Vet.
-App.
-450, 452 (1994); D'Amico v.
-West, 209 F.3d 1322, 1327 (Fed.
-Cir.
-2000).
-A veteran is defined as "a person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable."
-38 U.S.C. § 101(2); 38 C.F.R. § 3.1(d).
-Service in the active military, naval, or air service includes service in the United States Armed Forces or, for certain purposes, service in the organized military forces or organized guerilla forces of the Government of the Commonwealth of the Philippines in the service of the United States Armed Forces.
-38 U.S.C. §§ 101(10), 101(21)(C), 101(24), 107; 38 C.F.R. § 3.40(b).
+To determine eligibility for VA benefits, it is important to understand the definition of a "veteran."
+According to the law, a veteran is defined as "a person who served in the active military, naval, or air service and was discharged or released under conditions other than dishonorable."
+This definition encompasses a broad range of individuals who have served in the military.
+It includes service in the United States Armed Forces and, in certain cases, service in the organized military or guerilla forces of the Government of the Commonwealth of the Philippines in the service of the United States Armed Forces.

-Lakisha Adems US Army – New Claims Department, VSO Phone and Text: 725-248-2075
+Lakisha Adems, US Army – New Claims Department, Phone and Text: 725-248-2075

 The VA Disability Advocates Main Office is Located in Las Vegas, NV.
 We Represent Veterans throughout the United States.
 702-299-4883